-Spring cleaning for better health
+Spring cleaning for better everyday health

 It's uncertain exactly where the tradition of spring cleaning comes from - it may go back to the practice of 'shaking the house' before the Persian New Year, which falls on the first day of Spring, or it could have come from the Jewish

 tradition of cleansing the house before Passover.
 No matter how it began, spring cleaning is often done by many of us in the UK.
 While cleaning is a great way to get your home in good shape, it can also have implications for the health of both

 yourself and your families.
-Below we highlight ten tips to give your home a healthier spring clean.
+Below we highlight great tips to give your home a healthier spring clean.